PWNFinance/gm_events_cities/events/aleo-zkhouse-block-party/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Aleo zkHouse - Block Party 🎉
+title: Aleo zkHouse - ZK Is Magic 🪄

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.